quickbrownfox319/quickbrownfox319.github.io/_posts/2023-08-12-reverse-engineering-thermostat.md

 ```

 This is Tigard specific, but our script is choosing to use the second port on the Tigard for interfacing.
-We then configure our SPI interface to use a frequency of 1MHz, and mode 0 according to the data sheet.
+We then configure our SPI interface to use a frequency of 1MHz, and mode 0([^5]) according to the data sheet.
-[Mode](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface#Clock_polarity_and_phase) is basically when to sample data on the clock signal, with mode 0 being the rising edge of the clock.
-The data sheet will tell you which one to use specifically for your operation.
+Finally, `spi.exchange` sends a Python list of bytes, and returns a specified number of bytes returned from the peripheral.
-Finally, `spi.exchange()` sends a Python list of bytes, and returns the specified number of bytes returned from the peripheral, or 3 in this case, since that's what the data sheet says we'll get.
+In our case it's three bytes, since that's what the data sheet says we'll get in response to our 0x9F command.

-Running this with our Tigard connected should give us something like this response:
+Running this with our Tigard connected should give us something like this output:
 ```
 $ python read_id.py
 Available interfaces: